The Watts Story

 Shortly before his death in 1904, Watts Gallery was opened to the public, by which time G F Watts was a household name, both nationally and internationally.
 Images of the grand old man of painting with his Titianesque cap and robes were familiar throughout the country.
-Mary had designed the nearby Watts Chapel, funded by Watts, who also painted a version of The All-Pervading for the alter only three months before he died.
+Mary had designed the nearby Watts Chapel, funded by Watts, who also painted a version of The All-Pervading for the altar only three months before he died.

 Watts's final works

 During his last years Watts also turned to sculpture, completing his most famous work, Physical Energy, in 1902.
 The original cast remains in the gallery today.
 Bronze casts are also replicated in Cape Town and in London's Kensington Gardens.

 Watts also instigated a memorial garden of "everyday heroes" in the form of a 50 foot-long open gallery situated near St Paul's Cathedral in London called "Postman's Park".
 It consists of a series of poignant tablets dedicated to individuals who lost their lives heroically attempting to save another.